isc-projects/bind9/CONTRIBUTING.md

 ##### Tests

-FIXME: Add a section on having tests as a hard requirement for accepting any new code.
+BIND is a large and complex project.
+We rely heavily on continuous automated testing and cannot merge any new code without adequate test coverage.
+See [Testing](doc/dev/dev.md#testing) for more information.